 Chiara Parazzi secured an internship at World of Interiors immediately after graduating from our BA (Hons) Interior Design.
 She is now running Out Of The Blue Co. in Kenya, a business that specialises in interior furniture and interior items made from wood and bone or wicker.

-Dan Hillier, who studied Illustration and Graphic Arts at Anglia Ruskin University in Cambridge in 1995, won the Best Art Vinyl 2014 award for his design work on Royal Blood's debut album, and was invited by the British Council to display his work 'Pachamama' at the Great Creator: UK Graduate Show in Beijing, China.
+Dan Hillier (pictured right), who studied Illustration and Graphic Arts at Anglia Ruskin University, Cambridge in 1995, won the Best Art Vinyl 2014 award for his design work on Royal Blood's debut album, and was invited by the British Council to display his work 'Pachamama' at the Great Creator: UK Graduate Show in Beijing, China.

 Mark Coulier, who graduated from an HnD Illustration at Anglia Ruskin in 1994, won Best Make-up and Hair at the 2015 BAFTAs for his work on The Grand Budapest Hotel.